Gerry Georgatos: Suicide prevention

 Georgatos is a researcher in suicide prevention, particularly among Aboriginal and Torres Strait Islander people.
 He has done extensive research into Aboriginal incarceration, suicide and deaths in custody, and worked on the Aboriginal and Torres Strait Islander Suicide Prevention Evaluation Project.
-In November 2013, his research was front page of The Australian, where he reported that Australia's Aboriginal people are dying of suicide at among the highest rates in the world.
+In November 2013, he reported in The Australian that Australia's Aboriginal people are dying of suicide at among the highest rates in the world.
 His research found that 1 in 12 of all Aboriginal deaths were by suicide.

-Georgatos at government levels and through the national media has been campaigning for a response to what he describes of the high rates of suicides as "a humanitarian crisis" and as "racialised" and "racism".
+Georgatos at government levels and through the national media has campaigned for a response to what he describes of the high rates of suicides as "a humanitarian crisis" and as "racialised" and "racism".

 Georgatos' research found that Australia jails Aboriginal people at among the highest rates in the world.
 In October 2014 he stated on a national television program that one in 13 of Western Australia's Aboriginal adult males are in prison.
 His research reported that from a racialised lens this is the highest jailing rate in the world.

 In January 2017, he helped establish the suicide postvention Federal Government taskforce, the National Indigenous Critical Response Service, and he was the inaugural national coordinator of the taskforce till he stepped down May 2019.

 He presently leads the suicide prevention focused National Critical Response Trauma Recovery Project.

 In 2021, Georgatos and the National Suicide Prevention & Trauma Recovery Project were instrumental in launching a Class Action by people incarcerated and formerly incarcerated in Western Australia's only Juvenile Detention correctional centre, Banksia Hill Juvenile Detention Centre.
 It is the largest Class Action of its type.
-The Class Action is led by Levitt & Robinson Lawyers.
-Senior Counsel, Stewart Levitt is leading the Class Action.
-Levitt successfully led the Palm Island Class Action - Wotton v Queensland (No 5).